 Note: all of the files above are ".mfd" files.
 Your PSR will recognize these files only when you are accessing the System Reset for Music Finder (Function | Utility | System Reset | Music Finder ).
 There is a complete tutorial on loading mfd files on this site.
 Review it if you need help.

-This is an expanded Music Finder File, originally developed on the PSR-2000 (10/11/2002), with over 2,000 records.
+This is an expanded Music Finder File that I originally developed on the PSR-2000 with over 2,000 records.
 Some songs have multiple records suggesting alternative styles.
 The number of unique song titles currently in the database is 1,712.
 The Keyword field in this database has abbreviations for all the (U.S.) fake books in which the song appears.
-See the MFD Bonus page for a description of the database and how to use it.
+I combined records from a variety of different MFDs available at the time to create this "master" mfd file.
+See the MFD Bonus page for a detailed description of the database and how to use it.
 You can use the MusicFinderView program to derive individual Fake Book mfds from this master file.
+I have used that program to convert the original PSR-2000 based file into a version for a variety of Yamaha keyboards.
+You may be able to download a copy of this master mfd file for your keyboard by clicking one of the links provided here:

-If you have a new PSR-3000, you will need to convert the above MFDs to a format compatible with the PSR-3000.
+If you have a new PSR-3000, you may need to convert the above MFDs to a format compatible with the PSR-3000.
 Even so, you may find that the "styles" referred to above are really very different in the PSR-3000 and may have to be adjusted.
-Gary Diamond has worked for many weeks to adjust his song library to his new PSR-3000 and the preset styles included with that instrument.
+Gary Diamond worked for many weeks to adjust his song library to his new PSR-3000 and the preset styles included with that instrument.
 The MFD in the 3000, unlike those in the earlier models, allows the user to also specify and save the particular Intro to start the song with as well as the style variation (A, B, C, or D) to start with.
 Gary's new MFD has almost 500 records and PSR-3000 owners can load this mfd or append it to what they already have.
-Many thanks to Gary for sharing it with us:
+Many thanks to Gary for sharing it with us: Gary MFD for the PSR-3000 (zip file)

 From the PSR Tutorial web site, I extracted all the performers song titles and put them in Excel including style and tempo.
 After a bit of sorting and extracting, I assembled a text delimited file and imported it into Music Finder.
 The result is a database of all the recognised styles that performers have submitted to date (Oct '04).
 There are many duplicates and also duplicates with your big list but there could be quite a few that have escaped.
 Thought it might be useful.
 I extracted all the 2k styles as these are probably the most useful. --Regards Bob Durham